Luthaf/Jumos.jl/doc/simulations/output.rst

 current step of the simulation.
 Values writen are the current step, the kinetic energy, the potential energy, the total energy and the temperature.

+.. function:: EnergyOutput(filename, [frequency])

+    This construct a ``EnergyOutput`` which can be used to the energy evolution to a file.

 Defining a new output
 ---------------------